 Our contributors range from actual self-identified American fujos to writers who are emphatically neither.
 They answer these questions through illustration, comics, essays, and autotheory, developing creative ways to capture fandom and its discontents.
 The anthology surveys a wide range of topics, from transgender fujoshism (both ways) to race and belonging within theoretically progressive fandom.
 We want to make the full vibrancy of fandom as accessible as possible, and theorize both its possibilities and its limits through this anthology.
 We hope you're as excited to read AMERICAN* FUJO* as we are to make it!

-We've organized 14 skilled and interesting writers and comic creators at our baseline funding goal, and plan to find three more comic artists and 14 illustrators at our stretch goals.
-Funding surpassing that will go to upgrading rewards and/or higher budgets for writers, depending on the final amount.
+We've organized 14 skilled and interesting writers and comic creators at our baseline funding goal, and found four more comic artists after we hit our stretch goal.
 The book itself will be printed at 5.5" x 8.5" in black & white, with perfect binding.
 The full-color cover is illustrated by Shalida, with type design by Alexis.
 We were inspired by Marshall Arisman's original 1998 cover of American Psycho by Bret Easton Ellis.
 And Yaoi.
+It is 18+